Net neutrality in the United States: Under the Biden administration (2021–2025)

+Under the second Trump administration (2025–present)

-With the election of Donald Trump for his second term as president starting in 2025, Rosenworcel will step down as chairperson of the FCC.
+With the election of Donald Trump for his second term as president starting in 2025, Rosenworcel stepped down as chairperson of the FCC.
 Trump replaced her with Brendan Carr, a sitting committee member, and later named Olivia Trusty, another Republican, to fill Carr's position, who was confirmed by the Senate in June 2025.
 Carr is a vocal opponent of net neutrality and supports aspects such as data caps, and believes that Internet service providers should be allowed to compete without regulation, differentiating their services to draw in customers.

+As part of the new administration's actions, the Broadband Equity, Access, and Deployment Program (BEAD) which promotes the deployment of broadband across the U.S., was modified to deny funds to states that enforced net neutrality programs.
+For a state like California, which had spent considerable resources to defend its net neutrality requirements in court, there has been debate about whether to accept the federal funds and not enforce its law, or to challenge the new BEAD rules by accepting the funds while continuing to enforce its net neutrality rules.